If you are interested in joining the lab please contact me firstname.lastname@example.org.

 Antoine worked on population genomics of Medicago and Sinorhizobia.

-Stephen Keller - Assistant Professor, University of Vermont
+Stephen Keller - Associate Professor, University of Vermont

 Steve used population genetic approaches to investigate the demographic history and local adaptation in balsam poplar.

-Maurine Neiman - Associate Professor, Department of Biology, Univirsity of Iowa
+Maurine Neiman - Associate Professor, Department of Biology, University of Iowa

 Maurine spent a year in my lab investigating the molecular evolution and population genetics of protease inhibitor genes in Poplar.

-Jennifer Lau - Associate Professor of Plant Biology, Michigan State University, Kellogg Biological Station
+Jennifer Lau - Associate Professor, Deparmtnet of Biology, Indiana University

 Jen collaborated on research investigating potential evolutionary impacts of increasing concentrations of atmospheric CO2 concentrations.